-BIO2825/2825L Honors Topics in Biology\ \$ . . . . . . . . .
-2 or 4 cr (PQ: ACT Composite score of 27 or above [SAT score of 1280 or above or CLT score of 85 or above], or high school cum GPA of 3.65 or higher, or consent of instructor) A study of a specialized aspect of biology curriculum that includes contemplation of the natural world.
-The laboratory component may consist of an intensive field trip to a specialized ecosystem or habitat.
-For 4 credit course only: \$200 laboratory fee required; concurrent registration required in lecture and lab.

-COM1825 Honors Public Speaking......3 cr (PQ: ACT Composite score of 27 or above [SAT score of 1280 or above or CLT score of 85 or above], or high school cum GPA of 3.65 or higher, or consent of instructor) An introductory study and analysis of basic principles of effective communication with emphasis on public address, interpersonal and group communication.
+BIB4825 Honors Systematic Theology4 cr (PQ: ACT Composite score of 27 or above [SAT score of 1280 or above or CLT score of 85 or above], or UNW cum GPA of 3.65 or higher, or consent of instructor) The study of Evangelical Christian beliefs and their relationship to other belief systems as well as their relevance to contemporary discussions both inside and outside of the church.
+BIB4825 may be taken in the place of BIB4360.
+COM1825 Honors Public Speaking.....3 cr (PQ: ACT Composite score of 27 or above [SAT score of 1280 or above or CLT score of 85 or above], or high school cum GPA of 3.65 or higher, or consent of instructor) An introductory study and analysis of basic principles of effective communication with emphasis on public address, interpersonal and group communication.
 Emphasis will be placed on research and critical thinking skills.
 Attention will also be given to rhetorical analysis of contemporary speeches and to comparing Christian rhetoric and secular rhetoric.
 COM1825 may be taken in the place of COM1075.